 Korean BBQ Pork Chops

-These pork chops are slathered in a Korean BBQ sauce making this one of my favorite grilled pork chop recipes.
+These grilled pork chops are slathered in my Korean BBQ sauce recipe making this one of my favorite grilled pork chop recipes.
 The chops are bursting with flavor and so juicy!

 So, I’m curious.
 In your house, who does the majority of the grilling?